 2/ The right time to start a company

 There is no ideal age to start a company.
 Many people try to say that young people do better.
-Others argue that the average age of successful founders is 35, which means more mature founders do well compared to the young founders.
+Others argue that the average age of successful founders is 35, which means more mature founders do well compared to young founders.

 I think entrepreneurship is about probability.
 Your chance of success improves with your ability to play the game for a longer time.
 It is similar to the idea of robustness.
 Your room for absorbing error defines your ability to absorb risk.
 Similarly, founders who have the ability, resources, and room for enduring failures usually succeed.